 This particular bed plan uses wood blocks as legs, but you could attach wheels instead to make it easier to move around.

 Her Tool Belt has this free pallet dresser plan that explains building a seven-drawer dresser from pallet wood.
 The dresser ends up being 54" wide and stands 30" off the ground.

 To build this dresser, you must first disassemble some pallets and cut them all to ensure they're the same size.
 Her Tool Belt has a very comprehensive cut list that shows you the quantity, thickness, width, and length of each piece that you need to complete the entire dresser.

 An illustration of the front, back, and sides of the dresser is shown so you can clearly see the dimensions of the whole thing, including each individual drawer.

 The dresser uses seven drawer slides that are each 18" long.
 Links to where you can buy them are given in the plan.
 The dresser also has three-inch casters for easier mobility.

 This is a very simple plan that uses pallet wood for a small shelf.
 It should take around 30 minutes to complete this project.

-The pallet shelf is made from two small pieces of wood that attach to form a 90 degree angle, with the back piece used to hold the knobs like you see in the picture, and picture hangers to hold the shelf in place on the wall.
+The pallet shelf is made from two small pieces of wood that attach to form a 90-degree angle, with the back piece used to hold the knobs as you see in the picture, and picture hangers to hold the shelf in place on the wall.

 Because there are lots of places to get pallets for free, and the knobs used here were inexpensive, this entire shelf ended up costing under $5.Continue to 13 of 17 below.